Cabbages & Roses

-In the beautiful surrounds of Christina Strutt's boutique of quintessentially English clothes, I held a pop-up exhibition for 10 days to coincide with the Chelsea Flower Show.
+In the beautiful surrounds of Christina Strutt's boutique of quintessentially English clothes when it was in London, Heidi held a pop-up exhibition for 10 days in 2018 to coincide with the Chelsea Flower Show.

 I enjoyed the opportunity to chat with collectors and painters who dropped in, as well as Christina's customers who had popped in for some wardrobe enhancements.